-100 Questions About the Royal Wedding Answered!
+110 Questions About the Royal Wedding Answered!

 14. Is Prince Harry nice?

-Off all the questions, this was the one thing Meghan asked their mutual friend about the prince before going on the blind date.
+Of all the questions, this was the one thing Meghan asked their mutual friend about the prince before going on the blind date.
 “Because if he wasn’t kind it just didn’t – it didn’t seem like it would make sense,” she explained.
 Guessing by how everything’s played out between them, we think it’s safe to say the answer is yes!

 15. Was it love at first sight?